Domesticated plants and animals of Austronesia: Canis lupus familiaris (dog)

 Dogs were primarily valued for their social functions in various Austronesian cultures, acting as companions and pets.
 They were also trained to be hunting or guard dogs.
 Ornaments made from dog fur, teeth, and bones are found in archaeological sites throughout Austronesia.
 These could be traded as commodities, along with dog pups.
 Dogs were also sometimes eaten, but this varies by culture, with most groups refusing to eat dogs, while in others they were apparently a main food source.

+In 2020, an mDNA study of ancient dog fossils from the Yellow River and Yangtze River basins of southern China showed that most of the ancient dogs fell within haplogroup A1b, as do the Australian dingoes and the pre-colonial dogs of the Pacific, but in low frequency in China today.
+The specimen from the Tianluoshan archaeological site (Hemudu culture, pre-Austronesians), Zhejiang province dates to 7,000 YBP and is basal to the entire lineage.
+The dogs belonging to this haplogroup were once widely distributed in southern China, then dispersed through Southeast Asia into New Guinea and Oceania, but were replaced in China 2,000 YBP by dogs of other lineages.

 The origins of the dog (Canis lupus familiaris) population in Island Southeast Asia, Australia, and New Guinea are contentious, with various authors proposing origins from either Mainland Southeast Asia, Taiwan, or both at different times.
 These introduction events have been linked to the origin of the Australian dingoes and the New Guinea singing dogs, both of which are clearly descended from domesticated dogs.
 The specifics of which population they are derived from, who introduced them, and whether they come from a common ancestor, however, still do not have a consensus.